Join the HJF Team!

 - Investigates the feasibility of applying a wide variety of scientific principles and theories to potential inventions and products.

 - Collects and handles samples and keeps detailed records of experiments.
-Trains and supervises technical staff.
-Coordinates with other technical and professional staff.

 - May perform other duties and responsibilities as assigned or directed by the supervisor.
 This may include attendance of and participation in required training for role.